-Sitting in an old wooden rocking chair in the guest bedroom of my house with a makeshift retro flatscreen TV sitting on a night stand rigged up as my second monitor, I long for the comforts back in my office.
-I remember a place with appropriate ergonomics, and where my business meetings are not interrupted by my three-year-old asking/screaming for more apple juice.
+Sitting in an old wooden rocking chair in the guest bedroom of my house with a makeshift retro flat-screen TV on a nightstand rigged up as my second monitor, I long for the comforts back in my office.
+I remember a place with appropriate ergonomics and where my business meetings are not interrupted by my 3-year-old asking/screaming for more apple juice.

-Working from home means it’s something that you’ve probably chosen to do, and most likely have a proper desk and chair to be sitting in while said work from home gets accomplished.
-You also likely have the ability to either report into the office once in a while, or work from a coffee shop to experience some adult human interaction.
+Working from home means it’s something you’ve probably chosen to do; you most likely have a proper desk and chair to sit in while said work from home gets accomplished.
+You also likely have the ability to either report into the office once in a while or work from a coffee shop to experience some adult human interaction.

-Ergonomics and physical space aside, I started to think about all the things I miss the most about my office.
-It became clear that what I miss the most is actually, my people.
+Ergonomics and physical space aside, I started to think about all the things I miss most about my office.
+It became clear that what I miss most is actually my people.
 My sweet, sweet colleagues.
-I think it’s the lack of this serendipitous community that has left the biggest impact on my body, a hole in my heart.
+The lack of this serendipitous community has left the biggest impact on my body—a hole in my heart.

 Ode to my colleagues